Today, we discuss dealing with emotional, physical, and mental pain by reflecting on and practicing four essential virtues.

 How Does Patience Help You Defeat Pain?

 Patience is a hard-won skill requiring immense emotional control and willpower.
-Through the development of these elements, one can learn how to weather any storm and remain level-headed during trials.
+Through these elements, one can learn how to weather any storm and remain level-headed during trials.
 This level-headedness is always a benefit because it allows us to think clearly and react consistently.

 How Does Fortitude Help You Beat Pain?